A stock market crash in 2018? Yes, very likely, because several market indicators flashing red. This is why.

 So far, in all openness and transparency, our warning signals for a mini-crash in the stock market in November were invalidated.
 We were horribly wrong in terms of timing.
 However, we still believe that there is a huge risk brewing for a mini-crash.
 The stronger the current rally, the stronger the fallback.

 Yes, we do expect a strong mini-crash in the stock market in 2018, starting early 2018.
 Central banks will likely step in to avoid a similar chaos as in 2008/2009, so we don’t forecast the end of the financial system.

 We do however believe a very stiff correction will take place which potentially could bring a buying opportunity (to be confirmed at that point in time based on intermarket dynamics).
 More likely, however, we believe that money will rotate out of U.S. stocks into emerging markets.
 That is why we are very bullish emerging markets in 2018.

-The first warning signs of a stock market crash
+The first warning signs of a stock market crash in 2018

 We published the following warning signs starting in August:

 - Is Volatility Making A Higher Low Here?